Sanjaichitra/Sorting-Algorithm/README.md

 4. Break the loop and insert X.
 5. Repeat the steps 2 to 4 for sorting all the elements in the array.
 ## Program:
+ # Program to  Sort the element in the list using the Selection Sort algorithm.
+ # Developed by: SANJAI S
+ # Register Number:23013614
 i)	#Selection Sort
 ```
 ## Program to  Sort the element in the list using the Selection Sort algorithm.